brandon-bwoni/Backend-Dev-with-Nodejs-bootcamp/README.md

 - **Working with NoSQL and Using Mongodb**: Understood how to work with a NoSQL database (MongoDB).
 How to connect the database, and how to carry out CRUD operations.

 - **Working with Mongoose ODM**: Learned how to use Mongoose Object-document Mapping framework for easily defining database schemas and querying data.

+- **Sessions & Cookies**: Learned how to cookies are used to store information on the client, while sessions are used to store information on the server.